akaunting/akaunting/README.md

 * [Developer Portal](https://developer.akaunting.com) - Generate passive income
 * [App Store](https://akaunting.com/apps) - Extend your Akaunting
 * [Translations](https://crowdin.com/project/akaunting) - Help us translate Akaunting

+# Features

+Bank Accounts
+-Create unlimited bank and cash accounts and track their opening and current balances

+Multi Company
+-Manage the finances of multiple companies from one admin panel -Assign users to different companies

+Powerfil Reporting
+-Get detailed financial reports to help you better visualize all the information you need to improve your business

+Client Portal
+-Share the transations and invoices with your client and accept bulk payments, online

+Recur Everything
+-Automactically create invoices, revenues, bills, and payments for ongoing job with just a click

+Customer Summary
+-See the customer profile, address, list of transactions, and paid, open, and overdue totals at a glance

+# Website

+To run the application, do the following steps:
+1. Navigate to the Accounting Software
+    Click on this link to be directed to the website: https://akaunting.com/
+2. New users click on "Get Started" and existing users click on "Log in" Two options will appear to download the applciation, cloud or on-premise Cloud is using the application on our server (Recommended) On-premise is using the application on your own server
+3. With the cloud option you will create an account by entering in your name, email, and password and with the on-premise the application will be downloaded on your local machine

 ## Requirements